 Keep in mind that compromise is necessary for any relationship to work.
-When stressful times come that are beyond our control, everyone has to chip in so we all get through.
+When stressful times come that are beyond our control, everyone has to chip in so we all get through together to be happy.
 In order to make progress through difficult times, you have to have a clear plan.
 Complicated plans are more likely to fail, so look for ways to simplify.
 It’s also helpful to remind everyone involved that the current plan is temporary and can be changed or adjusted as needed.
 When you strengthen the trust in your relationships, it’s easier to stretch and see just how much you also are capable of.

 When everyone gets an equal say in how they think things should be, then they are more likely to cooperate and support the final plan, even if they don’t agree with it.

 It’s like the Rolling Stones say: “You can’t always get what you want, but [sometimes], you get what you need.”